 Each year, A Taste of Matarangi Festival strives to give back towards charitable causes that benefit the community.
 Since its inception, the festival has raised $90,000 to it’s benefactors through fundraising initiatives and donations.

-For the 2020 event, the organisers will be supporting Kuaotunu Search & Rescue (KSAR) and Coromandel Rescue Helicopter Trust (CRHT).
-We are pleased to have them on board, as they both work together to help save lives on the Coromandel Peninsula.
+For the 2022 event, the organisers will be supporting Kuaotunu Search & Rescue (KSAR) and Te Rerenga School.
+We are pleased to have them on board, as they are both valuable assets to the Coromandel Peninsula.

 Kuaotunu Land Search & Rescue (KSAR) are the people who go out into the bush and remote areas all hours of the day and night looking for lost persons; they work alongside the Westpac Rescue Helicopter Trust service.
 The group runs on a professional basis and members are highly trained.

-Please make a donation to support these charities when purchasing tickets online or at the 2020 event.
+Please make a donation to support these charities when purchasing tickets or at the event.